Gävle Hospital: Early years and epidemics (1888–1949)

-1950–1999
+Continued operation and growth (1950–1999)

-Gävle Hospital was the first in the world to conduct a population study using single-view mammograms to screen for breast cancer.
+In the decades that followed, the hospital underwent several expansions and renovations.
+In the 1950s, a central kitchen and autopsy building were added.
+The 1960s saw the construction of a psychiatric clinic.
+Gävle Hospital was the site of the first population study using single-view mammograms to screen for breast cancer.
 The programme, which involved only one image of each breast, was developed and led by physician Bengt Lundgren.
 In addition to scans at the hospital itself, a mobile unit was developed to allow greater access for women in more sparsely populated areas of the county.
 73,000 women over the age of 40 were screened through the programme between April 1974 and February 1979, with 320 cases of breast cancer identified.

 A fire broke out at the hospital on the evening of 27 November 1974, causing five patients to require treatment for smoke inhalation.
 An evaluation the following year found the fire protection to be lacking despite recent renovations, and that the hospital lacked a formal plan for evacuation.
 A man who was working as a janitor at the hospital later confessed to setting that fire, among others.
 On 13 February 1975, a plane carrying members of the Västra Frölunda ice hockey team crashed on approach to Gävle–Sandviken Airport; doctors and nurses from Gävle Hospital responded directly to the scene by car before a helicopter transport was arranged.
-All eight passengers survived the crash.
+All eight people survived the crash, although the pilot and two players had to be admitted to the hospital for more extensive treatment.

-In May 1981, anaesthesiologists and radiologists at Gävle Hospital (among others) went on a three-day strike in protest of their on-call system.
-In the mid-1980s, a three-story underground facility was built under the hospital's emergency department, with the intention of being used during wartime.
+On 6 May 1981, anaesthesiologists and radiologists at Gävle Hospital (alongside colleagues in Eskilstuna, Örebro, and Gothenburg) began a three-day walkout.
+The strike was organised by the Swedish Medical Association in response to a proposal by their employers that would have replaced traditional on-call system with regularly scheduled evening and night shifts.
+Emergency care was fully maintained but elective procedures were cancelled.
+In the mid-1980s, a three-storey underground facility was built under the hospital's emergency department.
+It was designed to withstand air raids during wartime.
 By 1996, the hospital had about 440 beds, spread across 14 departments.